sonic-net/SONiC/doc/California-SB237/California-SB237.md

-# Default Credential Management for California Law SB-327 Conformance #
+# Default Credential Management for California SB-327 Conformance #

 ##  1. <a name='TableofContent'></a>Table of Content